What you'll study

 Expert training

-Drawing on the benefits and experience of two noteworthy educational institutions with an excellent history of delivering high-quality vocational theatre training, you will study performance and theatre creation in its totality: acting, directing, playwriting, music theatre, theory, history, and dramatic literature, as well as several basic aspects of technical theatre.
+Drawing on the benefits and experience of two noteworthy educational institutions with an excellent history of delivering high-quality vocational theatre training, you will study performance and in its totality: acting, directing, playwriting, music theatre, theory, history, and dramatic literature, as well as several basic aspects of technical theatre creation.

 Unique approach

-This MA/MFA programme offers a unique global degree across two continents.
-The programme uniquely integrates the British and American approaches to theatre training.
-This programme attracts students who are not just internationally-focused and highly motivated but also interested in self-sustaining approaches to theatre making.
+Explicitly designed for US-based candidates, this MFA programme offers a unique global degree across two continents.
+The program uniquely integrates British and American approaches to theatre training.
+This program attracts highly motivated, internationally-minded students who are interested in developing a multimodal practice (including skills in acting, directing, writing, and collaborative ensemble creation) while also focusing on self-sustaining approaches to theater making.

 Industry contacts and networking